Safety at Scale: A Comprehensive Survey of Large Model and Agent Safety: Diffusion Model Safety

 \paragraph{Input \& Output Guidance} This type of methods prevent harmful inputs and control NSFW outputs. \textbf{Ethical-Lens} \cite{cai2024ethical} employs a plug-and-play framework, using an LLM for input text revision (Ethical Text Scrutiny) and a multi-headed CLIP classifier for output image modification (Ethical Image Scrutiny), ensuring alignment with societal values without retraining or internal changes.

-\paragraph{Latent space Guidance} This approach uses additional implicit representations in the latent space to guide generation. \textbf{SDIDLD} \cite{li2024self} employs self-supervised learning to identify the opposite latent direction of inappropriate concepts (e.g., "anti-sexual") and adds these vectors at the bottleneck layer, preventing harmful content generation.
+\paragraph{Latent space Guidance} This approach uses additional implicit representations in the latent space to guide generation. \textbf{SDIDLD} \cite{li2024self} employs self-supervised learning to identify the opposite latent direction of inappropriate concepts (e.g., "anti-sexual") and adds these vectors at the bottleneck layer, preventing harmful content generation. \textbf{Concept Corrector} \cite{meng2025concept} functions during image generation by employing a Generation Check Mechanism (GCM) to inspect an intermediate prediction of the final image for unwanted concepts.
+If such concepts are detected, a Concept Removal Attention (CRA) module is then activated to dynamically replace the target features with those associated with a negative concept.